sinai-dev/UnityExplorer/README.md

 * Default: `false`
 * Listens for Unity `Debug.Log` messages and prints them to UnityExplorer's log.

+`Hide on Startup` (bool)
+* Default: `false`
+* If true, UnityExplorer will be hidden when you start the game, you must open it via the keybind.

 ## Building

-If you'd like to build this yourself, you will need to have installed BepInEx and/or MelonLoader for at least one Unity game.
-If you want to build all 4 versions, you will need at least one IL2CPP and one Mono game, with BepInEx and MelonLoader installed for both.
+If you'd like to build this yourself, all you need to do is download this repository and build from Visual Studio.
+If you want to build for BepInEx or MelonLoader IL2CPP then you will need to install the mod loader for a game and set the directory in the `csproj` file.

+For IL2CPP:
-1. Install BepInEx or MelonLoader for your game, or use the standalone build.
+1. Install BepInEx or MelonLoader for your game.
 2. Open the `src\UnityExplorer.csproj` file in a text editor.
-3. For IL2CPP builds, make sure you set `BIECppGameFolder` (for BepInEx) and/or `MLCppGameFolder` (for MelonLoader) so the project can locate the necessary references.
+3. Set `BIECppGameFolder` (for BepInEx) and/or `MLCppGameFolder` (for MelonLoader) so the project can locate the necessary references.

+For all builds:
-4. Open the `src\UnityExplorer.sln` project.
+1. Open the `src\UnityExplorer.sln` project.
-5. Select `Solution 'UnityExplorer' (1 of 1 project)` in the Solution Explorer panel, and set the <b>Active config</b> property to the version you want to build, then build it.
+2. Select `Solution 'UnityExplorer' (1 of 1 project)` in the Solution Explorer panel, and set the <b>Active config</b> property to the version you want to build, then build it.
-5. The DLLs are built to the `Release\` folder in the root of the repository.
+3. The DLLs are built to the `Release\` folder in the root of the repository.
-6. If ILRepack fails or is missing, use the NuGet package manager to re-install `ILRepack.Lib.MSBuild.Task`, then re-build.
+4. If ILRepack fails or is missing, use the NuGet package manager to re-install `ILRepack.Lib.MSBuild.Task`, then re-build.

 ## Credits